 Fewer than five percent of Rwandan pastors have received formal theological training.
 This lack of training leaves most pastors in Rwanda poorly equipped to lead and disciple their existing congregations.
-Africa College of Theology (ACT) provides non-traditional biblical education, terms scheduled in six week segments, that allows students to continue ministering at their churches while they complete their training.
+Africa College of Theology (ACT) provides non-traditional biblical education using a flexible, blended learning format in terms scheduled in six week segments.
+This format and schedule allows students to continue ministering at their churches while they complete their training.

 Below is a video of Pastor Sam who prayed for the opportunity to attend the Africa College of Theology.
 Pastor Sam shares his experience of becoming a servant leader and learning the value of good character through his training.
 Africa College of Theology is transforming leaders and is blessing the nation of Rwanda.

 Video by Justin Nunes of Parkway Community Church in Fairfield, California.

 The Africa College of Theology student body is composed of men and women from Rwanda and give surrounding countries: Uganda, the Democratic Republic of the Congo, Kenya, Burundi, and Nigeria.
 Many of these students are currently serving as pastors and ministers in their churches while acquiring theological training.
 Many are associated with the Forum of Born Again Churches of Rwanda (FOBACOR), a network of hundreds of emerging Rwandan churches spanning various denominations led by Africa New Life President Dr. Charles Mugisha.
 Religious leaders from FOBACOR and the largest denominations in Rwanda have chosen to receive training at ACT.
 A number of additional students attend ACT’s English and TOEFL training classes and CPA certification program.